History of Detroit

-The first Europeans to settle in Detroit were French country traders and colonists from the New Orleans (the La Louisiane) colony.
-They were joined by traders from Montreal and Quebec; all had to contend with the powerful Five Nations of the League of the Iroquois (Haudenosaunee), who took control of the southern shores of Lakes Erie and Huron through the Beaver Wars of the 17th century.
+The first Europeans to settle in Detroit were French country traders and colonists from Montreal and Quebec; they had to contend with the powerful Five Nations of the League of the Iroquois (Haudenosaunee), who took control of the southern shores of Lakes Erie and Huron through the Beaver Wars of the 17th century.
 Also present and powerful, but further to the north, were the Council of Three Fires (Anishinaabe). (in Anishinaabe: Niswi-mishkodewinan, also known as the People of the Three Fires; the Three Fires Confederacy; or the United Nations of Chippewa, Ottawa, and Potawatomi Indians) is a long-standing Anishinaabe alliance of the Ojibwe (or Chippewa), Odawa (or Ottawa), and Potawatomi North American Native tribes.
-The Three Fires Confederacy (Anishinaabe) were often supported by the French, while the so called League of Iroquois, or Five Nations (Haudenosaunee) was supported by the English and Dutch.
+The Three Fires Confederacy (Anishinaabe) were often supported by the French, while the so-called League of Iroquois, or Five Nations (Haudenosaunee) was supported by the English and Dutch.

-The region grew initially based on the lucrative inland and Great Lakes connected fur trade, based on continuing relations with influential Native American chiefs and interpreters.
+Immigration grew initially for the lucrative inland and Great Lakes connected fur trade, based on continuing relations with influential Native American chiefs and interpreters.
 The Crown's administration of New France offered free land to colonists to attract families to the region of Detroit.
-The population grew steadily, but more slowly than in private venture-funded Thirteen Colonies based closer to the Atlantic coast.
+The population grew steadily, but more slowly than in the English private venture-funded Thirteen Colonies based on the Atlantic coast.
 The French had a smaller population base and attracted fewer families.
-During the French and Indian War (1756-1763), the French reinforced and improved Fort Detroit (1701) along the Detroit River between 1758–1760.
-It was subject to repeated attacks by British and colonial forces, strengthened by their Indian allies.
+During the French and Indian War (1756–1763), the French reinforced and improved Fort Detroit (which had been constructed in 1701) along the Detroit River between 1758 and 1760.
+It was subject to repeated attacks by British and colonial forces combined with their Indian allies.

 Fort Detroit was surrendered to the British on November 29, 1760, after the fall of Quebec.
 Control of the area, and all French territory east of the Mississippi River, were formally transferred to Great Britain by the Treaty of Paris after the British defeated France in the Seven Years' War.
 The official census counted 2,000 people in Detroit in 1760, which dropped to 1,400 by 1773 due to the unattractiveness of living in the fledgling settlement.
 The city was in territory which the British restricted the colonists from settling in under Royal Proclamation of 1763.
 It was transferred to Quebec under the Quebec Act of 1774.
 By 1778 in a census taken during the American Revolution, population was up to 2,144.
 It was then the third-largest city in the Province of Quebec, after Montreal and Quebec.